the16thpythonist/ufotest/docs/tests.rst

             # YOUR CUSTOM SETUP CODE

-         # The "run" method should contain all the code, which *actuall* executes the test.
-This
+         # The "run" method should contain all the code, which *actually* executes the test.
-         # method will be executed by the TestRunner.
+         # This method will be executed by the TestRunner.
          def run() -> AbstractTestResult:

             # YOUR TEST CODE

             # The "run" method has to return a child class of "AbstractTestResult".
             # MessageTestResult is a predefined child class.
-It is the simplest version, which represents
+It is the simplest version,
-            # the result of the string by a single string.
-This string message will then be inserted into
+            # which represents the result of the string by a single string.
+This string message
-            # the "detailed results" section of the test report.
+            # will then be inserted into the "detailed results" section of the test report.
             # The first argument is the integer exit code.
-This will define if the test was successful (0)
+This will define if the test was
-            # or not (1)
+            # successful (0) or not (1)
             return MessageTestResult(0, "My detailed message")

 After having defined this module, it has to be placed into the "tests" folder.
 After that it can be used immediately: